 Ludicrous means something is silly enough to cause amusement.
 Ridiculous means it’s absurd enough to invite mockery or derision.
 Ludicrous has a more playful and amusing sense than ridiculous.

-Ridiculous is also a slang term that means unbelievable or amazing.
+Ridiculous is also a slang term that means “unbelievable or amazing.”
 It can refer to things that are unbelievably good or unbelievably bad.
-For example, you could say “That concert was ridiculous!” after seeing your favorite band give a particularly good show.
-You could also say “That concert was ridiculous,” after seeing a show you thought was laughably bad.
+For example, you could say, “That concert was ridiculous!” after seeing your favorite band give a particularly good show.
+You could also say, with much less enthusiasm, “That concert was ridiculous,” after seeing a show you thought was laughably bad.

-People tend to use ludicrous and ridiculous to make the same point.
-They both express a sense of silliness.
-Other words that can be used along with or in place of ludicrous and ridiculous are foolish, preposterous, and comical.
+People tend to use ludicrous and ridiculous to make the same point—so it’s up to you which word you choose.
+They both express a sense of silliness, and yes, these two words can, effectively, be used as synonyms.

 In casual speech, people tend to use ludicrous as a more sophisticated synonym for ridiculous.
 An example can be found in an article by Lesley Anne Down in Soap Opera Digest: “The curtains would open and it would be just her standing in some ludicrous pose, like Aphrodite.”
 If ludicrous is replaced with ridiculous, the sentence still makes sense: “The curtains would open and it would be just her standing in some ridiculous pose, like Aphrodite.”